 Dr. Hastings' solo concert work includes appearances with the Berliner Philharmonische under the baton of Christoph von Dohnányi, performances with the late Dietrich Fischer-Dieskau, Michael Gielen, Michel Plasson, Daniel Barenboim, Donald Runnicles, and the late Jean Pierre Ponelle and Robert Shaw, among others.
 Included in her concert repertoire as soprano soloist are The Four Last Songs of Richard Strauss, Rachmaninoff’s Vocalise, Brahms’ Requiem, Mahler’s 8th Symphony, his 4th Symphony, and his Rückert Lieder, Beethoven’s 9th Symphony and Haydn’s Die Jahreszeiten.

 Dr. Hastings has performed recitals, and given master classes in the theaters and music conservatories of Croatia, Slovenia, Mexico, China, and Thailand.
-She continues to perform, lecture, and adjudicate throughout the United States, and can be heard on CD recordings that include songs composed by Alexander Zemlinsky, David Diamond, and Jack Stamp.
+She continues to perform, lecture, and adjudicate throughout the United States, and can be heard on CD recordings that include songs composed by Alexander Zemlinsky, David Diamond, Jack Stamp, and Stanley Chepaitis.